ngshiheng/sgs-issuance-calendar/README.md

 # sgs-issuance-calendar

-A Google Apps Script project designed to create Google Calendar calendars with events for [Singapore Government Securities (SGS)](https://www.mas.gov.sg/bonds-and-bills) based on [MAS Auctions and Issuance Calendar](https://www.mas.gov.sg/bonds-and-bills/auctions-and-issuance-calendar).
+A Google Apps Script project made to create Google Calendar events for [Singapore Government Securities (SGS)](https://www.mas.gov.sg/bonds-and-bills) based on [MAS Auctions and Issuance Calendar](https://www.mas.gov.sg/bonds-and-bills/auctions-and-issuance-calendar).

 It retrieves SGS data such as SGS, SSB, and T-bills from MAS API and generates events of key dates related to SGS issuances.